fetch-ART/fetch-art-fe/README.md

 * 1.0.00

 ## A list of any libraries, frameworks, or packages that your application requires in order to properly function
-* n/a though we used Unsplash as our API
+* Unsplash as our API
+* gradient for background gradient transition
+* webkit-linear-gradient for about us header gradient

 ## Instructions that the user may need to follow in order to get your application up and running on their own computer
 * Signup with us if you haven't already by clicking the Signup Button on the Splash Page